Tales of Dunk and Egg

-Tales of Dunk and Egg is a series of fantasy novellas by George R. R. Martin, set in the world of his A Song of Ice and Fire novels.
-They follow the adventures of "Dunk" (the future Lord Commander of the Kingsguard, Ser Duncan the Tall) and "Egg" (the future King Aegon V Targaryen), some 90 years before the events of the novels.
+Tales of Dunk and Egg, also known as A Knight of the Seven Kingdoms, is a series of fantasy novellas by George R. R. Martin, set in the world of his A Song of Ice and Fire novels.
+They follow the adventures of "Dunk" (Ser Duncan the Tall, a hedge knight) and "Egg" (Prince Aegon Targaryen, the future King Aegon V), some 90 years before the events of the novels.

-Three novellas have been published – The Hedge Knight (1998), The Sworn Sword (2003), and The Mystery Knight (2010) – and Martin has stated his intention to continue the series.
-A collection of the existing three novellas, with illustrations by Gary Gianni, was published as A Knight of the Seven Kingdoms on October 6, 2015.
+Three novellas have been published — The Hedge Knight (1998), The Sworn Sword (2003), and The Mystery Knight (2010) — and Martin has stated his intention to continue the series.
+The existing three novellas were also adapted into graphic novels, which were released in 2005, 2008, and 2017.
+A collection of the three novellas, with illustrations by Gary Gianni, was published as A Knight of the Seven Kingdoms on October 6, 2015.

-The Hedge Knight
+An HBO television adaptation, also named A Knight of the Seven Kingdoms, premiered on January 18, 2026, with the first season covering the events of The Hedge Knight, while a second season has been confirmed, which will be based on The Sworn Sword and is expected to be released in 2027.

+Novellas

-The first novella was originally published August 25, 1998, in the Legends anthology, edited by Robert Silverberg.
+The first novella was originally published on August 25, 1998, in the Legends anthology, edited by Robert Silverberg.
 The story was later adapted into a six-issue comic book limited series by Ben Avery, drawn by Mike S. Miller, produced by Roaring Studios (now Dabel Brothers Productions) and published by Image Comics and Devil's Due between August 2003 and May 2004.
 Devil's Due published the complete limited series as a graphic novel in June 2004.
 Following the termination of the partnership between Dabel Brothers and Devil's Due, the graphic novel has been republished in various editions.

-Plot

-The story opens with the death of Ser Arlan of Pennytree, a wandering "hedge knight".
-Ser Arlan's worldly goods are inherited by Dunk, his squire.
-Hoping to follow in his master's footsteps, Dunk sets out for the town of Ashford, where a tourney is due to be held.
-En route, he gains a squire of his own in a boy named "Egg".
-The steward at Ashford is unimpressed by Dunk's credentials, but Crown Prince Baelor speaks up on his behalf, and he is permitted to enter the tourney under the name "Ser Duncan the Tall".

-Before he can compete, Dunk gets into a fight with Prince Aerion, Baelor's nephew, over a peasant girl whom Aerion had assaulted.
-Aerion instructs his guards to knock Dunk's teeth out, but Egg intervenes, revealing that his real name is Aegon and that he is Aerion's younger brother.
-Dunk is taken to Ashford Castle to be tried.
-He chooses to face Aerion in a trial by combat; Aerion (backed by his father, Prince Maekar) demands that it be a "trial of seven", in which two parties of seven knights contend on horseback.